|Kinetoplastids Causing Human Disease|

 Any Leishmania species is capable of causing any form of the disease.
 However, there is strong tendency for a particular species to exhibit a particular disease manifestation (Table).
 For example, in the New World L. mexicana infection tends to only cause simple CL, whereas L. braziliensis is much more likely to metastasize and result in a more serious MCL.
 Most notable is L. infantum which causes both cutaneous and visceral disease.
 Analysis of zymodemes (i.e., isoenzymes), however, indicates the presence of visceraltropic and dermotropic strains.
 Interestingly, dermotropic strains will frequently cause viseral disease in AIDS patients (see also discussion on L. infantum and AIDS).
 L. chagasi, which may be related to L. infantum (see box), is associated with a cutaneous disease characterized by non-ulcerated nodules as well as a visceral disease.

 Both host and parasite factors are involved in disease outcome.
 Leishmaniasis can be viewed as a polar disease ranging from a lethal visceral disease to a self-curing cutaneous disease.
-Studies in rodents indicate that the host immune response plays an important role in determining which of these extremes is expressed.
-Mouse strains resistant to Leishmania mount a strong Th1, or cellular, response while susceptible mouse strains mount a predominant Th2 response.
+Studies in rodent models indicate that the host immune response plays an important role in determining which of these extremes is expressed.
+Mouse strains resistant to Leishmania major mount a strong Th1, or cellular, response while susceptible mouse strains mount a predominant Th2 response.

 The immunological aspects of human disease outcomes are more complex and less polarized than those in mice.
 However, there does tend to be a correlation with the differential expression of Th1 or Th2 immune responses (Figure).
 For example, localized self-healing cutaneous lesions have few parasites and the patient exhibits a positive Montenegro skin test and usually has low antibody levels.
 The skin test reflects a delayed hypersensitivity (i.e., Th1 response).
 On the other extreme is DCL and viseral leishmaniasis which are characterized by high parasitemias, a negative skin test, and high antibody titers (i.e., Th2 response).
 MCL and recidivans exhibit both Th1 and Th2 responses.
 These lesions are very slow to heal or fail to heal even though parasites are difficult to detect.